argonautproject/scheduling/pages/_includes/intro.md

    - for example an *Appointment$input operation* could precede the Appointment Availability Operation to discover what inputs are needed for the service.
 This operation would return a questionnaire to be filled out by the End User and submitted with the Appointment Availability Operation.
 Alternatively the Operation#find operation could return an OperationOutcome informing the client that information is needed and a questionnaire to be completed first.

 1. Amending an appointment
+   - Need to establish what if anything the consumer can update.
 1. Scheduling requests
 1. Prior approvals including preauthorizations
 1. Scheduling physical (rooms, modalities, etc.) resources